-Resources will be provided to enable Governors to carry out their duties.
-Administrative support to the Council of Governors is provided by the Foundation Trust Office and is available during normal working hours to respond to queries from both Governors and members.
+- You will need access to IT equipment and be able to manage electronic communications, a confidential nhs.net email address will be provided. - You will need to undertake (or be included in the Update Service) the standard Disclosure and Barring Service (DBS) check. - Administrative support to the Council of Governors is provided by the Foundation Trust Office and is available during normal working hours to respond to queries from both Governors and members.